 Why?
 What happened?
 Fire Chief: “Life.
 The usual.
 The same.
 The love that wasn’t quite right, the dream that went sour … the deaths that cam swiftly to friends not deserving, the murder of someone or another, the insanity of someone close, the slow death of a mother, the abrupt suicide of a father …”

 I’ve never read words that overlap so perfectly with my story.
 Bradbury, paired with Yoda — “Fear leads to anger, anger leads to hate, hate leads to suffering.
 I sense much fear in you.”
 So, God led me by the nose to Babylon.
-I took a job offer that doubled my paycheck — acquisitions editor for church leaders at Moody Publishers.
+I took a job offer that doubled my paycheck.
 I had every rationalization for that decision.

 - “I’m still serving the church.”